 Your sump pump has the important job of keeping water out of your home during heavy rain and flooding.
 If your sump pump fails, you could be facing excessive water damage to your home.

-Have you ever considered what might happen to your sump pump during a power outage?
-Find out how to ensure your sump pump has backup power, what to do when your sump pump fails and how damage from failure of a sump pump is covered by insurance.
+Find out how to ensure your sump pump is well-maintained, what to do when your sump pump fails and how damage from failure of a sump pump is covered by insurance.

 How a Sump Pump Works

 Sump pumps sit in a sump pit, which is generally installed at the lowest point of your basement.
 Water that makes its way into your home’s foundation is diverted into a drain system that surrounds the basement perimeter.
 That water drains into the sump pump pit, where the sump pump removes the water by pumping it into a storm drain, retention pond or dry well.